-GENI provides interdisciplinary approaches to academic content and includes courses delivered by instructors from different departments and faculties at each partner institution.
-In addition, the program provides practical content, including technical courses.
+GENI provides interdisciplinary approaches to academic content, and includes courses delivered by instructors from different departments and faculties at each partner institution.
+In addition, the program provides practical content, including skills-focused courses.

 The program is offered flexibly, in both a part-time schedule over eight semesters (4 years) and in a full-time schedule over four semesters (2 years).
 These two formats facilitate the involvement of students who have already begun their careers and wish to complement their education with a master’s degree, while also allowing more academically focused students to complete the program more quickly.

 The program includes internet-based courses, two field schools, an applied research project, and a thesis.
 All core courses and the field schools are mandatory.